Satellite campus

-A satellite campus, branch campus or regional campus is a campus of a university or college that is physically at a distance from the original university or college area.
-This branch campus may be located in a different city, state, or country, and is often smaller than the main campus of an institution.
-The separate campuses may or may not be under the same accreditation and share resources or they share administrations but maintain separate budgets, resources, and other governing bodies.
+A satellite campus, branch campus, or regional campus is a campus of a university or college that is physically at a distance from the institution's main campus area.
+This branch campus may be located in a different location, city, state, or country, and is often smaller than the primary campus of an institution.
+A satellite campus may or may not share the same accreditation, administrative structures, budgets, resources, and governance as the main campus.

-Online Education
+Online education

 In many cases, satellite campuses are "commuter campuses" that are intended to serve students who cannot travel far from home for college because of family responsibilities, their jobs, financial limitations, or other factors.
 Often times, the students live at their family homes instead of near campus, commuting to college courses throughout the week.
 The availability of branch campuses may increase higher education enrollment by nontraditional students.

 Electronic communications technology has helped to facilitate the operation of satellite campuses.
 Classes taught at one campus can be transmitted to other locations via distance education, students at branch campuses can access library materials on the main campus electronically, and technology allows institutions to administer registration, admissions, and financial aid transactions remotely.

-International Campus
+International campus

 One growing trend is the establishment of international branch campuses.
 These are satellite campuses of a parent institution that is located outside the country where the satellite campus is located.
 The number of international branch campuses worldwide grew from 35 before 1999 to 162 in 2009, including 78 branches operated by United States universities.
 As of 2009, the United Arab Emirates was the host of 40 international branch campuses, more than any other nation.
 There were 15 international branch campuses in China, 12 in Singapore, nine in Qatar, and six in Canada.
 In addition to the United States, the home countries of institutions with international branches include Australia, whose universities operated a total of 14 international branches; the United Kingdom, with 13 international branches; and France and India, each of whose universities had a total of 11 international branches.
 Although the overall number of international branch campuses has grown rapidly, a total of 11 such campuses closed between 2004 and 2009.
 A new breed of branch campuses of Indian universities in the Persian Gulf region is emerging which aims to meet South Asians' aspirations to study abroad in a cost-efficient manner.

 There are several regional satellite or branch campus consortia but only one national association in the United States.
 The National Association of Branch Campus Administrators, NABCA seeks to unify higher education officials, working to advance scholarship, provide research opportunities, and facilitate networking events, both online and at a national conference each year.